uc-cdis/workspace-token-service/README.md

 Note that IDP IDs (`other-google` and `other-orcid` in the example above) must be unique _across the whole `external_oidc` block_.

-Also note that the OIDC clients you create must be granted `read-storage` access to all the data in the external Data Commons.
+Also note that the OIDC clients you create must be granted `read-storage` access to all the data in the external Data Commons via the data-commons' `user.yaml`.

+Finally, the `redirect_uri` property for external OIDC providers is an optional field that supports sharing OIDC client configuration between multiple workspace deployments as part of a multi-account application system.

 ## Dev-Test